 1686 Barton Road (Corner of Barton and Iowa)

 909-558-9500, then select Option 2 to make, change, or cancel an appointment

 Drs.
 Barbara Hernandez and Jessica ChenFeng in the Office of Physician Vitality are licensed therapists and are available to students in the MMS and MD programs free of charge to talk through challenging clinical, educational, or personal circumstances.
 They can also help you create a personal success plan, build resilience strategies, and get connected to therapists, psychiatrists, or other mental health services for you and your significant other.
 Your privacy will be carefully protected and information you share will not be connected to your health or academic records.

 Community Based Counselors

-In addition to the resources described above, the Loma Linda University Student Health Plan provides coverage with a co-payment of $10 per session for outpatient counseling for counselors on the Risk Management Preferred Provider list.
+In addition to the resources described above, the Loma Linda University Student Health Plan provides coverage with a co-payment of $10 per session for outpatient counseling for counselors on the Risk Management Preferred Provider list and a $40 copayment for a psychiatrist.
 Note that the co-payment is likely to be considerably higher for non-preferred providers.
 You are advised to clarify what the out-of-pocket cost will be to you if you use non-preferred providers by contacting the Student Health Plan administrator in the Department of Risk Management.
-Students who are unable to cover the $10 co-payment are reminded that they may take receipts to their financial aid officer and ask to have their financial aid package increased to cover unreimbursed medical expenses.
+Students who are unable to cover the copayment are reminded that they may take receipts to their financial aid officer and ask to have their financial aid package increased to cover unreimbursed medical expenses.
 For a list of preferred providers, click here.